 THE BEST THINGS TO DO DURING SUMMER IN AMSTERDAM

-Here are a few things to do in Amsterdam that will make you fall in love with the European summer:
+Once you’ve found your accommodation at one of the best hostels in Amsterdam, here are a few amazing ways to fill in your trip that will make you fall in love with the European summer:

 Hire a Bike